What is Google Trends?

 A long-term view is useful if we are forming an estimate of sunscreen’s future growth potential, which could be used for everything from product research to investing.
 On the other hand, real-time insights are crucial for any time-sensitive task, such as news SEO

-Lastly, we can filter interest to specific locations, such as country, region, or even city.
+Lastly, we can filter interest to a specific location, such as country, region, or even city.
 This is an important step if we’re interested in a particular market, as worldwide and regional data can differ.

 Australia, for instance, follows the opposite seasonality of sunscreen interest due to its position in the southern hemisphere.
 We could use this insight to create and time the launch of region-specific content.